IBook: Design

 The design was clearly influenced by Apple's consumer desktop, the iMac.
 In fact, one of the marketing slogans for the iBook was "iMac to go."
 The clamshell design also echoed the eMate 300.
-Apple continued its trend of using transparent colored plastics for the shell, and released the iBook clamshell series in several colors, starting with Blueberry and Tangerine, later adding Indigo, Graphite and Key Lime colors.
+Apple continued its trend of using transparent colored plastics for the shell, and released the iBook clamshell series in several colors, starting with Blueberry and Tangerine, later adding Indigo, Graphite and Key Lime colors when the iBook line was refreshed.
 However, unlike the iMac, the iBook did not feature pinstripes.
 Steve Jobs announced that the Key Lime color, "a little less conservative, a little more fun", was exclusive to the online Apple Store.
 This resulted in some crowd members booing, to which Jobs replied: "Don't you like buying on the Apple Online Store?"

 Compared to follow-up iBook and PowerBook notebook computers, the Clamshell iBook proved to be the more reliable model.
 The original iBook is on exhibition at the London Design Museum and the Yale University Art Gallery.
 Vestiges of design ideas first adopted in the iBook G3 can still be seen today: moving interface ports from the back to the sides and leaving them uncovered, omitting a latch for the computer's lid, and providing multiple color options.